Dmitri-Sintsov/django-jinja-knockout/README.rst

 Key features
 ------------

-* AJAX based django.admin-like grids (paginated datatables) with sorting / filters and custom actions.
+* AJAX based django.admin-like paginated datatables (grids) with sorting / filters and custom actions.
 * Integrates Jinja2 into existing Django templates (DTL).
 * `Bootstrap 3`_ / `Jinja2`_ / `Knockout.js`_ for Django projects.
 * No deep knowledge of Knockout.js is required: it has ready working components.